-Ethology of dogs, why they do what they do, and how we can best provide for them.
-Find regular updates at Dog Spies on Scientific American.
+Why do dogs do what they do?
+How we can best provide for them?
+Find regular updates on canine science and welfare at Dog Spies on Scientific American.

 What’s the Point?
 The Bark, 86, 2016.
 What do studies on dogs’ ability to follow our gestures tell us?

 Is the Gaze from Those Big Puppy Eyes the Look of Your Doggie’s Love?
 Scientific American, 2015.
 Sustained eye contact between a dog and owner causes oxytocin to spike in both—but not so in wolves.
 What does it mean?